PROJECT Gravestone Photos

 The project is also referred to as the Gravestone Project in the eGGSA context, where the photo albums also reside.

-The public is invited and encouraged to lend a helping hand and donate photographs.
+Members of the public are invited and encouraged to lend a helping hand and donate photographs.
 You are welcome to contribute photographs of South African gravestones by submitting them to Riana le Roux (see below).

 - View the gravestone photo collection.